-A122.
+A125.
 In some cases, the entity may publish emissions information that is calculated on a different basis from that used in preparing the GHG statement, for example, the other information may be prepared on a “like-for-like” basis whereby emissions are recalculated to omit the effect of non-recurring events, such as the commissioning of a new plant or the closing down of a facility.
 The practitioner may seek to have such information removed if the methods used to prepare it would be disallowed by the criteria used to prepare the GHG statement.
 The practitioner may also seek to have removed any narrative information that is inconsistent with the quantitative data included in the GHG statement or cannot be substantiated (for example, speculative projections or claims about future action).

-A123.
-Further actions that may be appropriate when other information could undermine the credibility of the GHG statement and the assurance practitioner’s report include, for example:
+A126.
+Further actions that may be appropriate when other information could undermine the credibility of the GHG statement and the assurance report include, for example:

 Requesting the entity to consult with a qualified third party, such as the entity’s legal counsel.